• Skip to main content

 When Mauricio Gutierrez’s wife Ann and her two children, Alessandra and Mauricio Jr. arrived in Costa Rica for the funeral of their beloved husband and father, they became deeply aware of Mauricio’s desire to save the land.
 The family worked tirelessly to purchase and preserve the mountain in his honor.

-In August of 1993, with generous help from The Body Shop, the future of the Rainmaker Conservation Project was restored.
-With support from visitors, the family continues to protect the mountain, preserving and maintaining its natural integrity.
-And the memory of their beloved Mauricio.
+In August 1993, with generous help from The Body Shop, the future of the Rainmaker Conservation Project was restored.
+With support from visitors, the family continues to protect the mountain, preserving and maintaining its natural integrity and the memory of their beloved Mauricio.

 Rainmaker Today

 Today, Rainmaker Conservation Park retains everything inherent to Costa Rica… pure water, pristine rainforest, flora and fauna at unimaginable densities, and a beauty beyond words.
 The property is 80% virgin rainforest, making it one of Central America’s most biologically diverse properties.
-The park is home to nearly every indigenous species in Costa Rica.
-Including, the once thought to be extinct, Harlequin Frog.
-Depending on the time of year, many of these incredible reptiles and animals and be spotted along the trails.
+The park is home to nearly every indigenous species in Costa Rica, including the once thought to be extinct Harlequin Frog.
+Depending on the time of year, many of these incredible reptiles and animals can be spotted along the trails.

 Park Features